Luang Prabang

 Waltz with butterflies, stroll on pathways edged with vibrant flowers, and dip your feet in a small freshwater pond for a free foot spa from tiny fish.

-Only 300 meters from the entrance of the Kuang Si Waterfall is a butterfly park, dubbed the “first butterfly conservation and exhibit of its kind in Luang Prabang”.
+Only 300 metres from the entrance of the Kuang Si Waterfall is a butterfly park, dubbed the “first butterfly conservation and exhibit of its kind in Luang Prabang”.
 It was built by two hardworking Dutch people who wanted to study and preserve the butterfly species in Laos.

 It’s a beautiful stop before you hit the waterfalls.
 They have an open-air café that offers strong Dutch coffee and tasty baguettes.
 The park is open from 10:30–16:30 daily except Tuesdays, and it’s fairly small, so you’ll only need an hour to experience it.
-Tickets cost $5.
-Just add $2 for a nice lunch by the pond.

 #9 Watch the Monks along Sakkaline Road (but treat with respect)